NVIDIA/NeMo/README.rst

     pip install nemo-asr # installs NeMo ASR collection pip install nemo-nlp # installs NeMo NLP collection

-* DEVELOPMENT: If you'd like to use master branch and/or develop NeMo you can run "reinstall.sh" script.

 **Documentation**

 `NeMo documentation <https://nvidia.github.io/NeMo/>`_